getbraincloud/examples-unity/Marketplace/README.md

 It uses brainCloud's [Script](https://docs.braincloudservers.com/api/capi/scripting/), [App Store](https://docs.braincloudservers.com/api/capi/appstore/), [User Items](https://docs.braincloudservers.com/api/capi/useritems/), and [Player State](https://docs.braincloudservers.com/api/capi/playerstate/) services under the hood.

-One thing worth flagging up front: this used to also be a Push Notification example.
+This used to also be a Push Notification example.
 That's gone now, and this project is focused on the marketplace/economy side only.

 ---

 ## What's in here

-- **Coins and Gems** as the two virtual currencies, with a little fly-to-HUD animation when you collect them (`AppManager`, `DynamicCurrencyAnim`).
+- **Coins and Gems** as the two virtual currencies
 - **Leveling and XP**: level up and you'll get a `LevelUpModal`.
 XP is awarded server-side and just reflected on the client (`AppManager.OnUserLevelUpdated` / `OnUserXPUpdated`).
 - **A store** for browsing and buying items, bundles, currency packs, and real-money products (`StoreWindow`, `StoreItemCard`, `ViewStoreItemModal`).
 - **An inventory** (`PlayerInventory`, `UserItemCard`) where owned items can be:
   - equipped into a slot (avatar frame, shirt, etc.)
-  - sold back for currency
   - activated, if they're time-limited boosts (there's a coin multiplier and an XP generator that keeps accruing XP in real time, even while you're offline)
   - opened, if they're bundles containing other stuff
 - **Freebies**: items you can claim for free once a cooldown has passed.
 - **Subscriptions**: a `no_ads` subscription with renewal/expiry tracking, which works with both a real platform subscription and a mocked one.
-- **A profile picture picker**, mostly just for flavor.
 - **In-App Purchases**, either the real thing through Unity IAP + brainCloud's App Store service, or a mock mode (on by default, see below) that fakes the actual purchase through brainCloud instead of going through Unity IAP or a real store account.

 All the actual gameplay logic (buying, selling, equipping, activating, opening bundles, claiming freebies, awarding XP and coins, verifying subscriptions) lives server-side as brainCloud Cloud Code.
 Those scripts are in the [`CloudCode`](./CloudCode) folder, and you'll need to upload them to your app under `Design > Cloud Code > Scripts` before any of this will work.